 Do you intend to continue this type of initiative in future seasons?
 If so, how do you see it evolving?

 Yes, absolutely.
 Nurturing artists and future leaders is a priority to me.
 After witnessing the impact that Take Form had on the organization as a whole, I’ve been thinking about how it could become a part of the season planning.
 There are many ways for it to evolve, and I’m curious to hear directly from the dancers where they see this event going.
 I would imagine that having more time and resources would make the creative process smoother and easier.
 The scope of Take Form is huge.
 And who knows where it will go in the future?
-I will just say, watch the space.
+I will just say, watch this space.

 By Kristen Lawson, Ballet BC Marketing Coordinator